lilinmail0523/IRIE-term-project2018/README.md

 # Data preprocessing:

 First, the entities including IDs, OrgQSubject, OrgQBody, RelQSubject, RelQBody, and RelCtext were fetched from data.
-Second, preprocessing followed the five steps: noise removal, contractions and punctuation replacement, word tokenization, lowercases and numbers conversion, and non-ASCII characters and stopwords removal. (by nltk stopwords corpus)
+Second, preprocessing followed the five steps: noise removal, contractions and punctuation replacement, word tokenization, lowercases and numbers conversion, and non-ASCII characters and stopwords removal.

 # Model